Salvo D'Acquisto: Legacy

-An Italian war drama film, Fiamma che non si spegne (1949), directed by Vittorio Cottafavi and starring Gino Cervi, was inspired by his sacrifice, as was an Italian biographical drama film, Salvo D'Acquisto (1974), directed by Romula Guerrieri and starring Massimo Ranieri.
+An Italian war drama film, Fiamma che non si spegne (1949), directed by Vittorio Cottafavi and starring Gino Cervi, was inspired by his sacrifice, as was an Italian biographical drama film, Salvo D'Acquisto (1974), directed by Romolo Guerrieri and starring Massimo Ranieri.
 A 2003 TV mini-series about his story was directed by Alberto Sironi and starred Beppe Fiorello.

 An Italian postage stamp was issued in 1975 to commemorate him.
 The portrait was painted by the Italian artist Silvano Campeggi.

 There are monuments honouring D'Acquisto, including in his native Naples, on the Via Aurelia near Rome, and in front of the train station at Cisterna.

 Quote

 "We have to conform ourselves to God's will whatever the cost in suffering or sacrifice."